Ohio State routs Clemson in Sugar Bowl, will play Alabama in national title game

 Clemson’s defense allowed 35 points in the first half and the offense failed to capitalize on Ohio State’s mistakes.
 Clemson was 5-for-12 on third down and 0-for-2 on fourth down.
 The team allowed 639 yards of total offense in the loss.

-The Buckeyes only played six games in the regular season after the Big Ten Conference got its season started late over fears of the coronavirus.
+The Buckeyes played only six games in the regular season after the Big Ten Conference got its season started late over fears of the coronavirus.
 The Buckeyes had a game canceled due to their own coronavirus outbreak during the regular season and the conference had to bend the rules to allow the team to participate in the Big Ten title game against Northwestern.

-Clemson coach Dabo Swinney had been adamant about teams that had only played six games being barred from the College Football Playoff.
+Clemson coach Dabo Swinney had been adamant about teams that had played only six games being barred from the College Football Playoff.
 Swinney added to the bulletin board material when he ranked Ohio State No. 11 in his final coaches’ poll.

 Clemson beat Ohio State last season in the College Football Playoff, only to lose to LSU in the national title game.

 It’s the second time Ohio State will be playing in the national championship game since the College Football Playoff era began.
-The last time the team was in the title game was in the 2014 season.
+The last time the team was in the title game was after the 2014 season.
 The Buckeyes won the game against Oregon.

-It’s the first national championship appearance for Buckeyes coach Ryan Day, who took over the helm for Urban Meyer during the 2018 season.
+It will be the first national championship appearance for Buckeyes coach Ryan Day, who took over the helm for Urban Meyer during the 2018 season.
 Meyer had retired 11 games into the season.

 CLICK HERE TO GET THE FOX NEWS APP